 The Wisdom of Suleiman reveals our ‘broken cisterns’

-In fact, this was also experienced and explained by Suleiman (PBUH).
+In fact, Suleiman (PBUH) also experienced and explained this.
 As I described in The Wisdom I learned in submission to Allah’s Mercy it was the writings of Suleiman that made a deep impact on me.
-He described his life as one where he had everything one could want, but in the end he was still ‘thirsty’.
+He described his life as one where he had everything one could want, but in the end, he was still ‘thirsty’.
 Here is how he describes his attempts at drinking from the ‘broken cisterns’ that are available all around.

-The wisdom of Suleiman and the warning of Jeremiah were written for us today.
+The wisdom of Suleiman and the warning of Jeremiah are useful to us today.
 This is especially so because we live in an age with more wealth, entertainment, movies, music etc. than previous generations.
-Our modern society is by far the wealthiest, best educated, most traveled, entertained, happiness-driven, and technologically advanced out of any age.
+Our modern society is by far the wealthiest, best educated, most travelled, happiness-driven, and technologically advanced out of any age.
 So we can easily turn to these things – and the other things that come in our age: pornography, illicit relationships, drugs, alcohol, greed, money, anger, jealousy – hoping that perhaps this will satisfy our thirst.
 We know from the Law of all the Prophets that these things are wrong, but we think that they will satisfy the thirst in our hearts so we ache for them.
 This was true in Suleiman’s day, in Jeremiah’s day, in the days of the other prophets, and also in our day.